The next meeting will be held on November 7.

 The target area in this online workshop includes: unsteady fluid dynamics, flow control, turbulence, fluid-structure interactions, heat transfer, experimental diagnostics, modal analyses, data-driven analyses, reduced-complexity modeling, and control and dynamical systems, but not limited to the above.

 When/Where: Monthly.
 Date: 10:30-11:30AM on the first Friday.
-The Zoom link becomes available once joining the mailing list.
+The Zoom link becomes available once you join the mailing list.

 Next Talks!